lindaerin/school-finder/README.md

 createdb -h localhost -U ctp_user app2019_development
 ```

-> You will create a DB for each project you start based on this repo.
-For other projects change `app2019_development` to the new apps database name.

-*For more details see this [installing postgres guide](https://github.com/CUNYTechPrep/ctp2019/blob/master/guides/installing-postgresql.md)*

 ### Running the app

 For local development you will need two terminals open, one for the api-backend and another for the react-client.